 5) Photos: minimum viable set and standards

 Good photos improve trust and conversion.
 They also help customers understand what you do.
 Follow Google’s technical requirements for photos (format, size, resolution) and avoid overly filtered images.
-See Manage photos and videos for your Business Profile.

 Minimum viable photo set for a trades business: